Game Industry Pushes Back Against Efforts To Restore Gameplay Servers - Slashdot

 Let's say that every time you bought something from the grocery store, the cashier punched you in the face.
 You keep going back because hey, the pain only lasts 15 seconds or so, and it heals on it's own, all you have to do is wait!
 Plus, you're getting crafty and sometimes you dodge the punch.
 Although, sometimes the cashier su

+sadly, voting with your wallet has absolutely no effect in a market that is now completely saturated with brainless consume-zombies.
+The people who care are such a minority now, they wouldn't even make a blip on the radar if they all left gaming collectively.

-I seem to recall (Score:3, Interesting)
+I seem to recall (Score:4, Interesting)

 Didn't Turbine explicitly say they'd be happy to let players run their own servers when Asheron's Call went down for good, but them WB lawyered up and acted like the assclowns they really are?